 Diamonds are the hardest material found in nature.
 It is the clearest material, refracting light in a way that is utterly unique.

-Georg Jensen gold jewellery is crafted in 18 kt gold and feature diamonds of minimum colour G and VS in clarity.
+Georg Jensen gold jewelry is crafted in 18 kt gold and feature diamonds of minimum colour G and VS in clarity.

-Our silver jewellery is made from sterling silver set with diamonds G-H in colour and I3 in clarity.
-All our silver pieces with diamonds are rhodium plated to keep the luster of the diamonds intact throughout the lifetime of the jewellery.
+Our silver jewelry is made from sterling silver set with diamonds G-H in colour and I3 in clarity.
+All our silver pieces with diamonds are rhodium plated to keep the luster of the diamonds intact throughout the lifetime of the jewelry.

 Our diamonds are all set by hand by skilled craftsmen.

 Diamonds come in a range of sizes, shapes and colours.
 Like a human fingerprint, no two gemstones are exactly alike.
 The 4 C’s — Carat, Colour, Clarity and Cut —are the globally accepted standards for assessing the quality & value of a diamond.

 Carat represents the actual weight of the diamond.
 The larger the diamond is - the greater the rarity.
 For this reason, larger diamonds are considerably more valuable than smaller ones.

 The total carat weight for one of our jewelry designs are listed on the individual product pages.